 Serve the sauce with pork chops and sweet potatoes.

-- Add about 1/2 to 1 teaspoon of fresh minced ginger or a dash of ginger powder.
+- Add about 1/2 to 1 teaspoon of fresh minced ginger or a dash of ginger powder for a little kick.

-- Use meaty country-style ribs for this recipe.
+- Use meaty country-style ribs for this recipe instead of pork chops.